-The childminder maintains good standards of hygiene and cleanliness in areas used by children.
-Children are learning good personal hygiene through consistent routines and positive role modelling.
-For example, they are encouraged to wash their hands after eating, messy play and after using the bathroom.
-The childminder provides a range of nutritional snacks and meals and drinks are freely available.
+The childminder provides a range of nutritional snacks and meals, and drinks are freely available.
 This helps to keep children nourished and hydrated.
-All children are able to rest and sleep according to their individual needs and have regular opportunities to take part in physical place activities, both indoors and outdoors.
-They regularly visit the local woods, parks and play areas, which helps to develop their physical skills and their knowledge and understanding of the local environment.
-Children take part in regular fire drills and house rules are in place, for example, not climbing on the furniture.
-The childminder talks to children about road safety when walking in the local environment.
-All of which helps to develop children's understanding of safety.
-This helps to protect children's safety at all times.
+All children are able to rest and sleep according to their individual needs and have regular opportunities to take part in physical play activities, both indoors and outdoors.
+They regularly visit the local parks, playgroups and play areas, which helps to develop their physical skills and their knowledge and understanding of the local environment.